 Police said that case is still under investigation and the real cause will be determined later.
 Based on Los Angeles County booking records, Ramirez was set a bail of 100,000 dollars and her hearing is appointed in Tuesday in West Covina Superior Court.

 Any witnesses or anyone who has any kind of information, relevant to the case, may freely contact Irwindale police department and Sargent Greg Gomez at 626-130-2245.
-California has strict laws regarding DUI, but drivers who are involved in this type of offenses should seek a help from Dui attorney Orange County.
+California has strict laws regarding DUI, but drivers who are involved in this type of offenses should seek a help.

 In Sacramento, California, a driver has been arrested for DUI charges.
 The crash involved two vehicles as the police stated.